Biochemistry Course Descriptions

-First semester of a comprehensive biochemistry course providing an introduction to the chemical and physical properties of biologically important molecules.
+This is the first semester of a comprehensive biochemistry course providing an introduction to the chemical and physical properties of biologically important molecules.
 Topics to be discussed in this course include carbohydrates, proteins, nucleic acids, lipids and enzymes.
 Three lectures, one laboratory.
 Prerequisite: CHM 174/174L or CHM 231/231L.
 Corequisite: CHM 341L.

 CHM 342 Biochemistry II

-The course introduces the basic theoretical concepts of the chemical sciences: thermodynamics, chemical and physical equilibria, chemical kinetics and the behavior of matter in the solid, liquid, gaseous and solution states.
-Prerequisites: CHM 160 and MTH 210.
+This course introduces the basic theoretical concepts of the chemical sciences: thermodynamics, chemical and physical equilibria, chemical kinetics and the behavior of matter in the solid, liquid, gaseous and solution states.
+Prerequisites: CHM 164 and MTH 210.